Positional Marked Patterns in Permutations: Equivalence classes of

 \begin{section}{Patterns of arbitrary length} In this section, we restate and prove an equivalence of a collection positional marked patterns of arbitrary length mentioned in Section \ref{intro}.

 \lengthn*

-We will prove that $P_1$ and $P_2$ are $pmp$-Wilf equivalent.
+We will prove that $P_1$ and $P_2$ are $PMP$-Wilf-equivalent.
 The equivalence of $P_1$ and $P_3$ follows from the fact that $P_1$ and $P_2$ are equivalent.
 Here, we apply the technique introduced in \cite{BW} to prove the equivalence of $P_1$ and $P_2$.
 First, we need to give several definitions.
 Let $\tau = red(p_1p_2 \ldots p_{\ell-2})$.

 \begin{definition} Given $\pi \in S_n$.
 Consider the diagram of $\pi$.
 For each cell $(i,j)$ in the diagram of $\pi$, the cell is {\em dominant} if there is an occurrence of $\tau$ in the diagram of $\pi$ when only considering row $i+1,i+2,\ldots,n$ and columns $j+1, j+2,\ldots,n$.
 A cell is {\em non-dominant} if it is not dominant. \end{definition}